Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 [Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" and "Gochi Hand" in order to customise and stylise the text.

-[Coolors](https://coolors.co/) : Coolors is a colour palette generator I used to create colours that worked together for the site.

 [Git](https://git-scm.com/) : Git is the technology that hosts the Gitpod IDE and terminal where the project was coded.
 Git then committed and pushed the code to the cloud-based servers on GitHub.

 [GitHub](https://github.com/) : GitHub hosted the project on its servers after being pushed by Git.